TOD-theses/old-paper-T-RACE/thesis_typst.typ

 === Block distance
 <block-distance>
-In figure @fig:tod_block_dist we can see, that most TOD candidates are within the same block.
+In @fig:tod_block_dist we can see, that most TOD candidates are within the same block.
 Morevoer, the further two transactions are apart, the less likely we include them as a TOD candidate.
 A reason for this could be, that having many intermediary transactions makes it more likely to be filtered by our "Indirect dependency" filter.
 Nonetheless, we can conclude that when using our filters, the block window could be reduced even further without missing many TOD candidates.

 #figure(
   image("charts/tod_candidates_block_dist.png", width: 80%),
-  caption: flex-caption([
+  caption: flex-caption(
+    [
       The histogram and eCDF of the block distance for TOD candidates.
 The blue bars show how many TOD candidates have been found, where $T_A$ and $T_B$ are n blocks apart.
 The orange line shows the percentage of TOD candidates, that are at most n blocks apart.
+    ],
-  ], [Block distances of TOD candidates])
+    [Block distances of TOD candidates],
+  ),
 )
 <fig:tod_block_dist>